zhiwenh/delib/README.md

 ### Account balances
 **delib.eth.getBalance(index, type)**

 The method to get the balance of an account takes in the account index and the Ether denomination you would like the result to be in.
+If using this with an IPC connection it will return a Promise.

-Get the balance of your first account in Ether and wei:
+Get the balance of your first account in Ether, switch to IPC, then get it in wei:

 ```
 delib.eth.getBalance(0, 'Ether');

+delib.eth.changeProvider('ipc');

-delib.eth.getBalance(0, 'wei');
+delib.eth.getBalance(0, 'wei')
+  .then(balance => {

+  })
 ```

 ### Create accounts